Three App Fails We Can Learn From

 Google Wave is littered with good learning examples.
 First, make sure you can explain your product.
 A value proposition should really be just one sentence long – this is what my product does, this is the problem it solves.
-An easy metaphor is always a good way get started, and can really help paint a picture of what you offer.
+An easy metaphor is always a good way to get started, and can really help paint a picture of what you offer.
 Second, keep expectations in check.

 You don’t want to produce something amazing and watch your audience go ‘oh yeah, I guess that’s ok.’
 Because they’ve heard how amazing it is and the reality disappoints.

 And lastly, keep it simple.
 Always keep it simple.
 Start with the minimum number of features you need to fulfill your value prop.
-Then move on to other features once you’ve got at least some user based locked down.
+Then move on to other features once you’ve got at least some user-based locked down.

 If you or your company are launching an app, look back on what past companies have done to avoid the mistakes they made.
 Market and sell your product all the time, don’t rely on it being so amazing that it’s going to sell itself.
 On a similar note, make sure you can explain what it does and why someone would want it in one sentence or less.
 Keep everything simple.
-And lastly, adapt to changing circumstance.s What works for one company, or even what works in one place won’t necessarily work everywhere (or anywhere else for that matters.
+And lastly, adapt to changing circumstances What works for one company, or even what works in one place won’t necessarily work everywhere (or anywhere else for that matter.
 Fortunately, other companies made these mistakes first so you don’t have to.
 Happy app-ing.